Table of Contents

 The Beginner’s Path to Selling Digital Products

+At this point, the process should feel far less complicated than it did at the start.
 You don’t need a perfect product, a complicated set of tools, or multiple platforms to get moving.
 What matters is following a simple, repeatable schedule that lets you learn by doing.

-For beginners, that schedule should look like this:
+That schedule should look like this:

-1. Create a simple digital product.
+- Create a simple digital product.

 Keep it focused and practical.
-It doesn’t need to be comprehensive.
-It just needs to solve one clear problem for a specific type of person.
+It doesn’t need to be comprehensive, just focused enough to solve one clear problem for a specific type of person. - Publish it using one platform.

-Using a single system keeps things straightforward and removes the friction that comes from trying to connect too many tools before you’ve even launched.
+Using a single system keeps things straightforward and removes the friction that comes from trying to connect too many tools before you’ve even launched. - Share content consistently that relates to the product you created.

 This is how people find you and understand what you offer.
-Showing up on a regular schedule teaches you faster and improves your skills more than any tutorial ever will.
+Showing up on a regular schedule teaches you faster and improves your skills more than any tutorial ever will. - Improve based on real feedback.

 What people click, save, buy, or ask about tells you exactly what to refine next.